alexsantee/IC_image_segmentation/README.md

 Vias appear as dark rings close inside the metal layer and, since we already got the metal layer, we can use it as a mask to extract the vias.
 The masked image is then segmented with a k-mean algorithm which can identify the dark regions at the metal layer.

 A first try to get the vias is to flood-fill the outside of the image because then only the encircled regions, characteristic of vias, will not get flooded.
-This set of pixels is then complimented so that vias are 1 and dilated to compensate for border loss during flood fill.
+This set of pixels is then complemented so that vias are 1 and dilated to compensate for border loss during flood fill.

 The result is shown in the image below.
 It is not perfect, but the most visible vias seem to be properly extracted.